j-hayes/so-simple-theme/_posts/blog/2016-10-11-hello-world.md

 I will attempt in this post to demystify software development ("programming") to the lay person and walk you through writing your first small application.
 I hope to prove to you that it is something that anyone can learn.
 Then I will point you in the direction of resources to continue your learning if you feel so inspired.

 Without further ado: [Introduction to Programming (Using C#)](http://learn.jacksonjhayes.com/articles/introduction-to-programming/)

+(I mostly made this post to learn how to use the tool that I am using to create this blog, but hope it is helpful)

 Thanks for learning with me.
 Jackson